Try Axe Throwing

 Go Sliding

 Spend an afternoon following in the footsteps of an Olympic Bobsledder at the Whistler Sliding Centre.
 They’ll coach you into heading down one of the fastest tracks in the world, built originally for the 2010 Winter Olympics.
-Will you go bobsledding or try going face first as a skeleton racer?
+Will you go bobsledding or try going face-first as a skeleton racer?
 However you choose to slide, this is a must-try activity for sports fans and thrill-seekers alike.

 Peak 2 Peak Gondola BBQ

-Drink at the Ketel One Ice Room
+Chill Out in the Ketel One Ice Room

 Visit the Squamish Lil’wat Cultural Centre

 Take some time out to explore the roots of this fine land by visiting the Squamish Lil’wat Cultural Centre, located on Blackcomb Way and easily walkable from the Village.
 If you think museums are bit bland, think again.
-The centre is beautifully built, steeped in cultural history, and full of some of the most spectacular native artifacts and art.
+The centre is beautifully built, steeped in cultural history, and full of some of the most spectacular Indigenous artifacts and art.
 Learn about the history of Whistler, Pemberton and Squamish from guides with a deep cultural knowledge of the region.

 Paddle the River of Golden Dreams